syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ![Winforms datagrid shows background gradient appearance of the ProgressBar](ColumnTypes_images/ColumnTypes_img28.png)

-#### Gradient ForegroundColor
+#### Gradient foreground

 The color of the foreground gradient can be changed by using the properties given below.

-GradientForegroundStartColor - Specifies the start color of the foreground gradient.The `ForegroundStyle` property should be set to `Gradient`.
+[GradientForegroundStartColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundStartColor.html) - Specifies the start color of the foreground gradient.The [ForegroundStyle](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~ForegroundStyle.html) property should be set to `Gradient`.

-GradientForegroundEndColor - Specifies the end color of the foreground gradient.The `ForegroundStyle` property should be set to `Gradient`.
+[GradientForegroundEndColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~GradientForegroundEndColor.html) - Specifies the end color of the foreground gradient.The `ForegroundStyle` property should be set to `Gradient`.

 {% tabs %}
 {% highlight c# %}